Ensemble Watermarks for Large Language Models: Method

 It is important to ensure consistent tokenization between generation and detection and appropriately handle special tokens (e.g., BOS, EOS).
 Streaming generation is used to update the secret key and adjust logits at each step during generation.
 To detect sentence boundaries, punctuations are used (e.g., \texttt{.}, \texttt{!}, \texttt{?}).

-We chose a relatively large weight boost for acrostica since the beginning of the sentence is more flexible, and the rest of the sentence can easily adapt to this change.
-We chose a small weight for sensorimotor words so that the model would not be overly biased.
+We decided to assign a relatively large weight boost to acrostica because the beginning of the sentence is more flexible, allowing the rest of the sentence to adapt to this change easily.
+In contrast, we chose a small weight for sensorimotor words to prevent the model from becoming overly biased.

 All features have in common that their strength is controlled via a $\delta$ parameter.
 In the evaluation we study the impact of these parameters on the generated text.
 While we opted for fixed values for the weights, they could also be chosen dynamically, depending on how long it has been since a desired feature was chosen or on the distribution of the current weights.